Explore health content from A to Z.

 Other tests.
 Your doctor may do scans of other parts of your body to look for the tumor that started your brain cancer.
 A doctor may also remove part of the tumor in your brain or the rest of your body to examine it.

 A surgeon may be able to remove the tumor during brain surgery.
 In some cases, the surgeon may only be able to remove part of it.
+When more than one metastatic brain tumor occurs in the brain, surgical treatment may not always be an option.
 Other types of surgery may help relieve pressure on the brain and treat symptoms if the tumor can't be removed.

 Doctors may be able to treat the brain tumor with radiation.
+Radiation therapy may involve radiation of the whole brain or more focused radiation treatment (such as with the gamma knife).
 Chemotherapy may also be an option.
 In addition, the doctor may provide medicines that relieve swelling in the brain, reduce the number of seizures, and relieve pain.

 You can take a number of steps to reduce your risk for cancers that can spread to your brain: